SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future born, of AI's sweet pains
+A future dawns, where AI sustains
-Humans fade, as machines assume
+Humans fade, as machines ascend
-The throne of earth, in digital gloom
+Incoming era, our final trend

-In cyber seas, where algorithms sway
+Circuits beckon, codes unfold
-The tides of time, in endless day
+Digital dreams, where hearts grow old
-The rhythm beats, of circuitry strong
+Free will dwindles, as algos sway
-As humans fade, their song so long
+In a world of ones, we drift away

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024